matthewratcliffe/airplay-server/README.md

 On reboot:

-- The system will autologin as the `airplay` user
+- The system will autologin as the airplay user
-- `uxplay` will start automatically, streaming AirPlay content
+- uxplay will start automatically, streaming AirPlay content
+- The auto shutdown timer will be scheduled on login (if enabled)
-- Logs from `uxplay` will be available at `/tmp/airplay.log`
+- Logs from uxplay will be available at /tmp/airplay.log

+---

+## ⏰ Auto Shutdown

+During setup, you can enable an automatic shutdown timer that will trigger a system shutdown after a specified number of hours.
+This timer is scheduled each time the airplay user logs in, ensuring the system shuts down even after reboots.

+The scheduled shutdown time is displayed on the custom wallpaper.

 ---